eif0/SEM/README.md

 SEM
 ===

-SEM (Security Enhanced Messaging) is a PoC for implementing Cover Channels over ICMP protocol
+SEM (Security Enhanced Messaging) is a PoC for implementing Covert Channels over ICMP protocol